At a glance

 - Since 2008, the quality standard has been exceeded every year at almost one in six measuring points.

-- Agriculture is the most important source of high nitrate concentrations in groundwater.
+- The agricultural input of nutrients is the main cause of high nitrate concentrations in groundwater.

 Assessing the development

 The central legal instrument for implementing the Nitrates Directive is the German Fertiliser Application Ordinance.
-The Fertilisation Ordinance defines "good professional practice in fertilisation" and specifies how the risks associated with fertilisation are to be minimised.
-It is an essential component of the national action programme for implementing the EU Nitrate Directive.
-In 2017, the federal government adopted a new fertilisation ordinance with stricter rules.
-However, this was not sufficient for the EU Commission and therefore demanded improvements.
-In February 2020, the federal government then presented a new draft that had been agreed with the EU and which was approved by the Bundesrat on 27 March 2020 and has been legally effective since 1 May 2020.
+It defines "good professional practice in fertilisation" and specifies how the risks associated with fertilisation are to be minimised.
+It is an essential component of the national action plan.
+In February 2020, the federal government presented a new draft that had been agreed with the EU and which was approved by the Bundesrat on 27 March 2020: It has been legally effective since 1 May 2020.

 Germany has to send data on the condition of the groundwater to the European Environment Agency (EEA) on a regular basis.
 The Federal States therefore selected representative monitoring sites to add to the EEA groundwater network.
 These are reported to the EEA through the German Environment Agency.
 The indicator compares the monitoring sites where the quality standard is exceeded with the total number of monitoring sites.